raddanfea/foxtradeGame/README.md

 ### INSTALL

 1. Install Python 3.6 or newer
 	- Install from file, web or packet manager.
-Windows Store will NOT work.
+Windows Store may NOT work.
 2. Install pygame 2.0.0 or newer.
 	- Terminal: python -m pip install pygame